AdobeDocs/experience-manager-65.en/help/mobile/phonegap-push-notifications.md

 #### Using the Apple Push Notification Service (APNS) {#using-the-apple-push-notification-service-apns}

-Go to the Apple page [here](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) to become familiar with the Apple Push Notification Service.
+Go to the Apple page [here](https://developer.apple.com/documentation/usernotifications#//apple_ref/doc/uid/TP40008194-CH8-SW1) to become familiar with the Apple Push Notification Service.

-To use APNS you will need a **Certificate** file (a .cer file), a push **Private Key** (a .p12 file) and a **Private Key Password** from Apple.
-Instructions on how to do that can be found [here](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ProvisioningDevelopment.html).
+To use APNs you need a **Certificate** file (a .cer file), a push **Private Key** (a .p12 file), and a **Private Key Password** from Apple.
+Instructions on how to do that can be found [here](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/).

 #### Using the Google Cloud Messaging (GCM) service {#using-the-google-cloud-messaging-gcm-service}